JetBrains/intellij-sdk-docs/topics/tutorials/code_intentions.md

 - How to find a Java token of interest in the PSI tree.
 - How to invoke a quick-fix action for a token element under the cursor using the [`PsiElementBaseIntentionAction`](%gh-ic%/platform/lang-api/src/com/intellij/codeInsight/intention/PsiElementBaseIntentionAction.java) class.
 - How to create a JUnit test for this plugin using the [`IdeaTestFixtureFactory`](%gh-ic%/platform/testFramework/src/com/intellij/testFramework/fixtures/IdeaTestFixtureFactory.java) class.
-- How to add an intention description and before/after examples
+- How to add an intention description and before/after examples in the Settings dialog

 > In the case of providing multiple intention actions for a single element, their ordering is indeterministic due to performance reasons.
 > It is possible to push specific items up or down by implementing